 New York, New York

-I developed and instructed a decade-long curriculum interrogating the architect’s agency in contemporary urban discourse, while democratizing access to advanced fabrication technologies.
+Developed and instructed a decade-long curriculum interrogating the architect’s agency in contemporary urban discourse, while democratizing access to advanced fabrication technologies.
 These courses generated projects deployed across all five boroughs, anticipating the growing significance of informal, decentralized urban interventions.
 This pedagogical approach engaged students in critically navigating the complex challenges inherent in implementing installations within New York’s urban fabric.

 Courses taught include: